 - Problem 10: capturing a big group with stone becoming atari

-- Volume 1 contains about 230 problems which cover several areas including recognizing atari, most basic of ladders, most basic of snapbacks, and most basic of life and death problems.
+- Volume 1 contains 239 problems which cover several areas including recognizing atari, most basic of ladders, most basic of snapbacks, and most basic of life and death problems.

 - Volume 2 contains 327 problems and an appendix about nakade and bent four in the corner.